 How to give your dog a massage

-Just like us, our dog’s need to be in a good frame of mind before you start.
-If they are in a middle of a game or have just finished their breakfast, it may not be the best time to offer them a massage.
+Like us, our dog’s need to be in a good frame of mind before we start.
+If they are in a middle of a game or have just finished their breakfast, it may not be the best time to offer them a canine massage.

 Ideally, you want your dog to lie flat on a firm but soft surface.
 You can work the whole of your dog’s body.
 Alternatively, you can focus on particular areas where you know your dog already likes to be stroked, like the chest or shoulders.

-Your aim isn’t to give your dog a deep tissue massage but rather to use gentle strokes to help your dog relax and feel comfortable.
+Your aim isn’t to give your dog a deep tissue massage but rather to use gentle pressure to help your dog relax and feel comfortable.

-- Start with long, gentle strokes (Effleurage) using the palm of your hand.
+- Begin with long, gentle strokes (Effleurage) using the palm of your hand.
 Run your hands over your dog’s head and body.
-Pay attention to any areas that feel different, lumps bumps or hot spots
+Pay attention to any areas that feel different, like lumps, bumps or hot spots.

 - Using gentle kneading and rolling motions.
-Focus on areas that may have built up tension.
-Shoulders, chest and spine are all common areas of muscle tightness
+Work your way slowly over areas that may have built up tension.
+Shoulders, chest and spine are all common areas of muscle tightness.

-- Use compression to relax forearms by holding your dog’s legs between your palms and pressing gently
+- Use a compression technique to relax your forearms by holding your dog’s legs between your palms and pressing gently.

-- Gentle tapping or slapping on your dog’s larger muscle groups, such as the back legs and shoulders is effective at releasing tension as long as your dog doesn’t object
+- Gentle tapping or slapping on your dog’s larger muscle groups, such as the back legs and shoulders, effectively releases tension as long as your dog doesn’t object.

-- If your dog is comfortable, include their feet in the massage by using gentle pressure or rolling strokes.
-Beware your dog’s natural kick reflex though.
+- If your dog is comfortable, include their paws in the massage using gentle pressure or rolling strokes.
+Beware your dog’s natural kick reflex, though.

-- Be extra careful working along the spine as it can be tender for many dogs
+- Be extra careful working along your dog’s back as the spine can be a tender area.

-Below is a great video showing the basic techniques, but notice the dog look up both times as the massage moves towards the tail.
+Below is a great video showing the basic techniques and tips of how to massage your dog, but notice the dog look up both times as the massage moves towards the base of the tail.

 When to stop a dog massage

-Remember that the aim of a dog massage is to relax your dog.
+Remember that a dog massage aims to relax your dog.
 If your dog is showing signs of discomfort, then discontinue the massage.

 Dog massage roundup

-Around forty-five percent of your dog’s body weight is muscle.
-With over seven hundred of them working to produce basic movement.
+Around forty-five per cent of your dog’s body weight is a muscle, with over seven hundred of them working to produce basic movement.
 It’s no wonder that our dogs may benefit from the occasional massage.